Partida Logistic

 Advanced biofuels are made from biological waste, such as agricultural or domestic waste, and have the potential to reduce CO₂ emissions by up to 90%.
 They are one of the most viable short-term solutions due to their compatibility with current ship engines.

-Synthetic fuels, also known as e-fuels, are another alternative gaining traction.
+Another alternative gaining ground is synthetic fuels, also known as e-fuels.
 These fuels have the advantage of being carbon-neutral, as they are produced using renewable energy to capture CO₂ from the atmosphere.
-This means that the CO₂ emitted during combustion is offset by the CO₂ captured during their production, achieving net-zero emissions.
+This means that the CO₂ emitted during combustion is offset by the CO₂ captured during production, achieving net-zero emissions.

 Solar Energy